digvijaysinh-york/talent-ats/design.md

       |                        |                          |                |                  |

 Notes:
-- Rows marked "(x N)" run in parallel for each résumé (Promise.all), not strictly one-after-another.
+- Rows marked "(x N)" run in parallel for each resume (Promise.all), not strictly one-after-another.
 - Dedupe + Rank run once after all scores return.
 ```